gritzkoo/nodejs-health-checker-lw/README.md

             port: http
 ```

-It's important to share that you `MUST` return aways an `OK` status in Kubernetes liveness and readiness because if one of your integration fails, this can teardown all of your pods and make your application unavailable.
-Use other observability stacks like `zabbix` or `grafana alarms` to track your application logs and then take actions based on observability! `(I learned this by the hard way =/ )`
+It's important to share that you `MUST` return always an `OK` status in Kubernetes liveness and readiness because if one of your integration fails, this can teardown all of your pods and make your application unavailable.
+Use other observability stacks like `Zabbix` or `Grafana alarms` to track your application logs and then take actions based on observability! `(I learned it by the hard way =/ )`

 ___

-## More pieces of informations
+## More pieces of information

 ___

 ### Version in your `HealthChecker`

-I highly recommend you to fill this prop using a dynamic file content loading like:
+I highly recommend you fill this prop using a dynamic file content loading like:

-- reading the `package.json` file and use the `version` value to fill the version placeholder
+- reading the `package.json` file and using the `version` value to fill the `HealthChecker.version` placeholder like below:

   ```ts
   import fs from 'fs'